A Denali National Park Itinerary for Two Full Days

 We didn’t see any bear activity, either, but there were warnings along the trail about an overly “friendly” black bear.

-The parking lot at the main trailhead is quite small, so I recommend starting early on this one.
 If it’s full when you arrive, you can park at the visitor center.
 You’ll just add a mile each way if you do it that way.

 Stop 2: Denali Visitor Center

-I know many folks like to start at the visitor center when they travel to a new park, but you won’t miss anything by kicking off your Denali trip with one of its more popular hikes.
-Once you’re done with that, by all means, check out the visitor center.
+I know many folks like to start at the visitor center when they visit a park, but you won’t miss anything by kicking off your Denali trip with one of its more popular hikes.

 This is also a great place to interact with park staff about available hikes and how to stay safe while you’re out there.